ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 When working on a retrieval augmented generation system, you should also capture the specific aspects of the RAG system that impact what content was insefied into the prompt, including the query, chunk settings, chunk output, and other information.

 Once you feel the prompt is close to perfect, take it to your project codebase.
 And in the codebase, save prompts in a separate file from code, so it’s easier to maintain.
 Finally, ideally your prompts are pafi of an operationalized system, and as a prompt engineer you should rely on automated tests and evaluation procedures to understand how well your prompt generalizes to a task.

 Prompt engineering is an iterative process.
 Craft and test different prompts, analyze, and document the results.
 Refine your prompt based on the model’s performance.
 Keep experimenting until you achieve the desired output.
 When you change a model or model configuration, go back and keep experimenting with the previously used prompts.

-Summary
+# Summary

-This whitepaper discusses prompt engineering.
+The prompt engineering whitepaper (google 2025) discusses prompt engineering.
 We learned various prompting techniques, such as:

 -	Zero prompting